Indian Official Highlights Djvu Ransomware as ThreatDjvu Camouflages Itself as Cracked Software

 "In India, maximum companies are getting attacked by Djvu-Stop ransomware.
 We have seen various cases of Djvu including its variants," Kumar said during a webinar, reported Money Control.

-Its operators recently have connected with operators of info stealers and have dropped the Arkei variant of the Vidar Stealer and Redline Stealer onto infected operating systems, Blackberry says.
+Its operators recently have connected with operators of info stealers and have dropped the Arkei variant of the Vidar Stealer and Redline Stealer onto infected operating systems, BlackBerry said.
 Djvu itself is deployed as a payload of the known malware dropper family SmokeLoader, researchers also say.